 Best Upholstered Rocker: DaVinci Olive Upholstered Swivel Glider with Bonus Ottoman

-Typically an all-upholstered glider rocker like the DaVinci Olive Upholstered Swivel Glider with Bonus Ottoman would be a pretty expensive piece of furniture—some top a thousand dollars.
+Typically an all-upholstered glider chair like the DaVinci Olive Upholstered Swivel Glider with Bonus Ottoman would be a pretty expensive piece of furniture—some top a thousand dollars.
 But DaVinci (a sub-brand of Million Dollar Baby) has found a way to bring it in for a lot less than competitors.
 It’s an incredible deal.

-Best of all: it arrives fully assembled.
+• Arrives fully assembled.
 That’s right: no assembly required!

-Easiest Assembly Rocker: Naomi Home Brisbane Glider & Ottoman
+Easiest-To-Assemble: Naomi Home Brisbane Glider & Ottoman

 What We Liked